inscopix/inscopix-cnmfe/docs/comparison_to_caiman.md

 | output_units | dF |

 The average cell diameter was specified for each dataset based on the average of manual diameter measurements taken across representative neurons.
+The diameters specified below were used in CaImAn CNMF-E and hardcoded internally in Inscopix CNMF-E to ensure identical values were used during processing.

 | Dataset Identifier | Brain Region | Average Cell Diameter (in pixels) |
 |:----------|:-------------|:-------------|